Aquatic Weed ID Guide

 Water Lettuce

-Water lettuce is a floating plant that grows in ponds, lakes, canals and rivers where it forms large, dense mats.
-Its rapid reproduction rate may impede recreational activities, such as boating or fishing.
-Water lettuce will not survive the winter in areas that experience freezing temperatures.
+Water lettuce is a free-floating aquatic plant that thrives in ponds, lakes, canals, and rivers, where it quickly forms large, dense mats.
+Its rapid reproduction can obstruct water flow, degrade water quality, and impede recreational activities such as boating and fishing.
+While water lettuce spreads aggressively in warm climates, it does not survive winter in regions that experience freezing temperatures.
+Due to its ability to outcompete native vegetation and disrupt aquatic ecosystems, active management is often necessary to prevent excessive growth and maintain balanced waterways.

 ⚠️ Invasive Species